 Women with the KRAS-variant have up to a six-fold increased risk of developing breast and ovarian cancer, as well as an increased risk of non-small cell lung cancer.
-New data indicates that sudden estrogen withdrawal may increase cancer risk for women with this genetic mutation.
+New data indicates that changing estrogen levels and withdrawal increases or triggers cancer risk for women with this genetic mutation.
 In addition, women with the KRAS-variant appear to be at a significantly higher risk of multiple primary cancer, including multiple primary breast cancer.
-Knowing a woman’s KRAS-variant status is an additional piece of information to help direct decisions for screening and risk reduction.
+Knowing a woman’s KRAS-variant status is an additional piece of information to help direct decisions for screening, risk reduction and estrogen management.

 Despite the dangers of the KRAS-variant mutation, few doctors have heard of it.
 But one researcher is trying to change that.